eaperches/RefrigeratorRecipes/README.md

 # RefrigeratorRecipes
-Recommends recipes based on the ingredients you give it
+Recommends recipes based on the ingredients you give it, along with the steps to make it

 In order to execute this script, you will need:
 - RAW.recipes.csv from https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions#RAW_recipes.csv
-- spellchecker, inflect libraries installed for spelling checking and plural/singular converison
+- pandas, spellchecker, inflect libraries installed for spelling checking and plural/singular converison

 The program guarantess similarty between your ingredients and the recipe up to 60%